-AL: “If related to childhood memories, then my favourite room was the TV, mainly for its sofa, where as a kid I used to fake being asleep, and wait to be dragged out on my dad’s shoulder and to my bed.
+AL: “If related to childhood memories, then my favorite room was the TV, mainly for its sofa, where as a kid I used to fake being asleep and wait to be dragged out on my dad’s shoulder and to my bed.
 I remember watching westerns on Friday nights; my dad and I loved the westerns.
 We were both horse riders.”

 DO YOU NOTICE A TREND IN WHO COMES TO VISIT LE MAS MÉJEAN?

 AL: “I know the visitors who really fall in love with the mas are the one sensitive to its poesy, the sounds of the roubine, the majestic ancient plane tree, the many spots to linger and enjoy the garden.
 Of course, some of them have been actors, restaurateurs, musicians, and photographers, but they mainly are lovers of a certain bohemian style and are not interested in bland, creamy, grey, metal ‘contemporary’ sterile commodity.”

 AL: “My family came to Australia for school and the youngest one is 11, so once he’s through, then we’ll go back to Le Mas Méjean, probably try to live in France and see what happens.
 I would love to create a beautiful park and restore the greenhouses, the former nursery, and the ponds.
 My husband Desmond is a contemporary artist and a talented teacher; we dream sometimes of offering workshops around his knowledge of traditional miniature paintings, and the making of natural pigments.
 So it could be the focus of the next life cycle, returning… who knows?”